-This Confession of FAITH is expressed in the Creeds.
+We confess this truth in the Confession of FAITH which is expressed concisely in the Creeds.